MusicMakerOwO/Mid-Base/README.md

 **Fill out everything in login.json (otherwise the bot will not work)**

 **Message me on discord for support (user is s3dking)**

+# IMPORTANT
+`MOVE ALL FILES IN THE FOLDER AND MOVE IT TO THE MAIN DIRECTORY`